-To calculate gender equality scores for mutual funds, we start with the Equileap company scores, and cross-referenced them with the holdings in each mutual fund.
-For each holding in a fund’s portfolio that is covered by the Equileap Gender Scorecard, we average the company-level scores to find an overall score for the fund.
+To calculate gender equality scores for mutual funds, we start with the Equileap company scores, and cross-reference them with the holdings in each mutual fund.
+For each holding in a fund’s portfolio that is covered by the Equileap Gender Scorecard, we average the company-level scores, weighted by the amount the fund has invested, to calculate an overall gender equality score for the fund.

 When averaging, we weight the scores by the market value of the holding.
-This means if a fund has more money invested in one holding compared to another, the Equileap score of the holding with more assets invested counts more towards the fund’s overall average.
-Finally, this weighted average is normalized, or rescaled, to 0-100.
+This means if a fund has more money invested in one holding compared to another, the Equileap score of the holding with more assets invested counts more towards the average.

 Currently, our analysis is focused on stock investments – we don’t score bond funds, or other non-stock-based funds.